robperc/BananaPeels/README.md

 # BananaPeels
-A framework for testing the deployement of packages via Munki
+A framework for testing the deployement of packages via Munki wrapped in a CLI tool.
+Requires VMWare Fusion.

 ##Requires:
 - VMWare Fusion